Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/cdrtools/README.md

 ### (RECOMMENDED) Post-Build

 If installing cdrtools 2.0 or 2.01.01a36, it is recommended that the build directory be retained in case cdrtools needs to be re-installed later (example: if [star](../star) is installed after first installing cdrtools).
+If this is not available, the installation archive created above can be used for re-installation instead.